 Interventions that can prevent iatrogenic complications include the following.

 A geriatric interdisciplinary team Geriatric Interdisciplinary Teams Every 4 years, the US Department of Health and Human Services (HHS) updates its strategic plan and defines its mission and goals.
-The current HHS strategic plan (2018-2022) includes the following... read more evaluates all of the patient’s needs, develops a coordinated care plan, and manages (or, along with the primary care physician, co-manages) care.
+The HHS strategic plan for 2022 to 2026 includes the following... read more evaluates all of the patient’s needs, develops a coordinated care plan, and manages (or, along with the primary care physician, co-manages) care.
 Because this intervention is resource-intensive, it is best reserved for very complex cases.
 Geriatric interdisciplinary teams sometimes focus on specific issues related to aging, such as risk and prevention of falls, assessment of frailty (especially before surgery or cancer treatment), and dementia diagnosis and care.

 A pharmacist can help prevent potential complications caused by polypharmacy Overview of Drug Therapy in Older Adults Prevalence of prescription drug use increases substantially with age.
-Survey data from 2010–2011 indicate that almost 90% of older adults regularly take at least 1 prescription drug, almost... read more and inappropriate drug use.
+Survey data from 2010–2011 indicate that almost 90% of older adults regularly take at least 1 prescription drug, almost... read more and inappropriate medication use.

 Patients are encouraged to prepare advance directives Advance Directives Advance directives are legal documents that extend a person's control over health care decisions in the event that the person becomes incapacitated.
 They are called advance directives because... read more , including designation of a proxy to make medical decisions.
 These documents can help prevent unwanted treatment for critically ill patients who cannot speak for themselves.